bharathjapathi123/Favouriteplaces/README.md

 ✨ Future Improvements
 - Make the website responsive for all devices.
 - Add animations and hover effects.
-- Convert into a dynamic webpage using JavaScript.
+- Convert into a dynamic webpage using JavaScript

 💡 Feel free to explore and give feedback!